Introduction Paragraph Examples: 20+ Eye-Catching Ways to Start an Essay

 “Between the dusty piles of ancient memories of Greece, Sparta, and Egypt, I had a conversation that changed my life [HOOK].
 I met a librarian, an old woman who told me about the life of books and the people who read them, and what connects the two [TOPIC SENTENCE].
 It was a conversation about people who touch the stories of our lives long after we are gone [CONTEXT SENTENCE].
 In this conversation, I understood that writing a good story implies timelessness, empathy, and openness [THESIS STATEMENT].”

-“The beauty of Japanese culture lies in paying attention to details, like the fall of the leaf in the autumn.”
+Weak Example: "The beauty of Japanese culture lies in paying attention to details, like the fall of the leaf in the autumn."
+(This is too generic and doesn't create a vivid image.)

-Strong introduction.
-The cinematic imagery sets the stage for a meaningful reflection:
+What makes a strong descriptive intro?
+The cinematic imagery sets the stage for a meaningful reflection.

-“The golden leaf, trembling in the crisp autumn air, is a good example of what makes Japanese culture so delicately beautiful.
-It captures motion, feelings, and fleeting moments of life.”
+Strong Example: "The golden leaf, trembling in the crisp autumn air, is a perfect example of what makes Japanese culture so delicately beautiful.
+It captures motion, feelings, and the fleeting moments of life."
+(This provides specific, sensory details that evoke emotion and directly connect to the larger theme.)

 An Emotional Appeal Introduction

-The emotional appeal introduction is great for personal stories, reflective essays, or persuasive writing.
-Emotions are an effective attention catch because of their universality regardless of an audience.
+An emotional appeal introduction is fantastic for personal stories, reflective essays, or persuasive writing.
+Emotions are incredibly effective at catching attention because they're universal – no matter who your audience is, they can connect with feelings.

 1. Persuasive essay introduction example: Evoke empathy